DQL Definition¶

 -

-Identifiers: Identifiers have several forms to facilitate compatibility with various variable naming conventions:
+Identifiers: Identifiers have several forms to be compatible with various variable naming conventions:

 [_a-zA-Z0-9]

-, and the first character cannot be a number.
+characters, and the first character cannot be a digit.
 For example,_abc, _abc123, _123ab

 . - Other forms of variable names: